mitranim/jisp/misc.md

 Traditional Lisps have something called "special forms".
 The most minimal set of "special forms" typically consists of the following: `lambda`, `set`, `if`.

-What makes them "special" and distinct from other definitions is that each of them, in order to function correctly, needs several components: how to handle the provided AST nodes at compile time; how to evaluate at runtime; how to compile.
+What makes them "special" and distinct from other definitions is that each of them, in order to function correctly, needs several components: how to handle the provided AST nodes at macro time; how to evaluate at runtime; how to compile.
 This power is traditionally not available to user code, which can define only forms with _one_ component.
-User macros define compile-time AST transforms.
+User macros define macro-time AST transforms.
 User functions define runtime execution.
 User code can't define new "special" forms with multiple components.
 That's a fundamental mistake.

 Jisp makes the power of "special forms" available to users.
 The traditional macro approach is also available, but it's merely a less-powerful shortcut.